daniel86/regen/README.md

 -DBUILD_VIDEO_PLAYER    | 0       | Compile video player application
 -DBUILD_TEXTURE_UPDATER | 0       | Compile texture updater application

 CMake should complain about any missing dependencies.
-Makefiles should be generated after running `cmake` and you should be able to run `make` in the root directory to build `libregen`.
+On Unix Makefiles should be generated after running `cmake` and you should be able to run `make` in the root directory to build `libregen`.
+On Windows visual studio project files are generated.
+You can open those files with visual studio and compile the library from the GUI of visual studio.

 Feature List
 =========================